acmucsd/hide-and-seek-ai/README.md

 Java has known to be a little bit unstable, there are times when it might not communicate with the matchengine correctly and timeout.
 However, this is rare (once in 10,000 matches on the server)

 ## FAQ

+If you can't install something, try `sudo npm install`.

+If it says agent directory error when providing paths for running a match, try prepending the paths with `./`.
+Fixes bugs where you pass in something like `bot.py` or `bot.js`.